cncf/kubernetes-community-days/content/events/2020-bouvet-island/_index.md

 ---

 Kubernetes Community Day Bouvet Island is going to be the largest ever cloud native event in the Antarctic region, perhaps rivaling [KubeCon San Diego](https://events.linuxfoundation.org/events/kubecon-cloudnativecon-north-america-2019/) in size.

+Please take a look at our exciting [speaker](speaker) lineup.
+Our event would not be possible without support of our [sponsors](sponsors)